krawaller/krawaller.github.io/_source/files/posts/getstartedwithreact.md

 </html>
 ```

-We'll now walk through each of the five React components.
+We'll now walk through each of the five React components, and how they map to the fundamental React principle; initial data that won't change should be passed to a component as a property, while changing data should be handle in a component's `state`.
+If we need to communicate from a child to a parent, we do this by calling a callback that was passed to the child as a property.

 ### The Game component